 Omnibus Agreement.
 On December 8, 2008, we entered into an amended and restated Omnibus Agreement (the "Omnibus Agreement") with EPO.
-The provisions of the Omnibus Agreement have not changed since reported in Note 13 of the Notes to Consolidated Balance Sheet for the year ended December 31, 2008, which was included as an exhibit to the Current Report on Form 8-K filed by Duncan Energy Partners on March 12, 2009.
+The provisions of the Omnibus Agreement have not changed since reported in our December 2008 Form 8-K.

 EPO indemnified us for certain environmental liabilities, tax liabilities and right-of-way defects associated with the assets it contributed to us in connection with the DEP I and DEP II dropdown transactions.
 These indemnifications terminate on February 5, 2010.
-We made no claims to EPO during the three months ended March 31, 2009.
+We made no claims to EPO during the six months ended June 30, 2009.